reddit/devvit/devvit-docs/docs/interactive_posts.md

 ## Templates

-Devvit provides three interactive post templates:
+Devvit provides two interactive post templates:

 - `blocks-post` to create an interactive post with blocks.
 - `web-view-post` to create an interactive post that utilizes webviews [experimental]